-They are regarded not merely as men who can plead justification, but as men who prevented a miscarriage of justice and saved the law from being set aside and mocked by a man who happened to fill the Governor's chair.
-There are in Marietta men who do not approve their act because of a respect for the forms of law, but even these believe that the spirit of it was set at naught by the Governor, and not one of these men-who are few-would think of refusing to shake hands with one of the lynchers or introducing him to his wife or revealing his identity to an officer of the law.
+They are regarded not merely as men who can plead justification, but as men who prevented a miscarriage of justice and saved the law from being set aside and mocked by a man who happened to and saved the law from being set aside and mocked by a man who happened to fill the Governor's chair.
+There are in Marietta men who do not approve their act because of a respect for the forms of law, but even these believe that the spirit of it was set at naught by the Governor, and not one of these mention are few would think of refusing to spirit of it was set at naught by the Governor, and not one of these men-who are few-would think of refusing to shake hands with one of the lynchers or introducing him to his wife or re-vealing his identity to an officer of the realing .... law.

-Elsewhere than in Marietta there is much of the same sentiment, but there is a division.
-There are, but outside of Cobb County, men who fear the growth of the mob spirit after such a dran atic and spectacular exhibition and who would like to take measures to curb it.
-Many of them are in Atlanta.
-Many even of these believe Frank guilty and concerned not with him but with future of the State.
-They are considering the taking of steps to bring a pout the punishment of his slayers for that reason alone, but they do not snow what steps to take.
+Elsewhere than in Marletta there is a division.
+There are, but outside of Cobb County, men who fear the growth spirit after such a dramatic whition and who mob spirit after such pectacular exhibition and who like to take measures to curb it. would Many of them are in Atlanta.
+Many ever of these believe Frank guilty and are concerned not with him but with the future of the State.
+They are consider and are future of the State. ing the taking of steps to bring about the punishment of his slayers for that reason alone, but they do not know what steps to take.